Wild Bird Seed (WBS) TEK: Full Guide for Grain Spawn

 Fresh oyster mushrooms displayed in a wooden box

-• Oyster Mushrooms (Pleurotus spp.) β€” These are good for beginners and grow fast.
+• Oyster Mushrooms (Pleurotus spp.) β€” fast colonizers, good yields using WBS grain jars.

-• Lion’s Mane (Hericium erinaceus) β€” It likes mixes with millet, especially white millet.
+• Lion’s Mane (Hericium erinaceus) β€” especially responsive when the WBS mix has plenty of millet.

 11. Buying Tips β€” Where to Source Quality Bird Seed